 Construction

-This website is having a makeover.
-So make sure you don’t trip over the occasional (wo)man-at-work!
-And please let us know if you spot any broken links or other glaring errors. ☺️
+Our website is having a deep clean.
+Make sure you don’t trip over the occasional (wo)man-at-work!
+Please let us know if you spot any broken links or other glaring errors. ☺️

 Matthew 25:36